WalletConnect/walletconnect-docs/docs/specs/clients/notify/notify-authentication.md

 The message payload is a did-jwt with the following claims:

 - act - description of action intent.
 Must be equal to "notify_message"
 - iss - did:key of an identity key.
-Enables to resolve associated Dapp domain was used.
+Enables to resolve associated Dapp domain used.
 - aud - blockchain account that notify subscription is associated with (did:pkh)
 - sub - hash of the matching subscription payload
 - app - dapp's domain url